-- 1. Read all package insert warnings, precautions, and instructions prior to use.
-Failure to do so may result in severe patient injury or death. - 2.
-Practitioners must be aware of complications associated with central vein catheters including but not limited to: cardiac tamponade secondary to vessel wall, atrial or ventricular perforation, pleural and mediastinal injuries, air embolism, catheter embolism, catheter occlusion, thoracic duct laceration, bacteremia, septicemia, thrombosis, inadvertent arterial puncture, nerve damage, hematoma, hemorrhage, and dysrhythmias. - 3.
+- 1. Sterile, Single use: Do not reuse, reprocess or resterilize.
+Reuse of device creates a potential risk of serious injury and/or infection which may lead to death. - 2.
+Read all package insert warnings, precautions, and instructions prior to use.
+Failure to do so may result in severe patient injury or death. - 3.
+Practitioners must be aware of complications associated with central vein catheters including but not limited to: cardiac tamponade secondary to vessel wall, atrial or ventricular perforation, pleural (i.e., pneumothorax) and mediastinal injuries, air embolism, catheter embolism, catheter occlusion, thoracic duct laceration, bacteremia, septicemia, thrombosis, inadvertent arterial puncture, nerve damage, hematoma, hemorrhage, and dysrhythmias. - 4.
 Do not place Central Venous Catheter (CVC) or Peripherally Inserted Central Catheter (PICC) into or allow them to remain in the right atrium or right ventricle.
 X-ray exam or other method in compliance with hospital/ institutional protocol must show catheter tip located in right side of mediastinum in the Superior Vena Cava (SVC) above its junction with right atrium and parallel to vessel wall and its distal tip positioned at a level above either azygos vein or carina of the trachea, whichever is better visualized.
 Although cardiac tamponade secondary to pericardial effusion is uncommon, there is a high mortality rate associated with it.
 Improper advancement of guidewire into the heart has also been implicated in causing cardiac perforation and tamponade.
-For femoral vein approach, catheter should be advanced into vessel so catheter tip lies parallel to vessel wall and does not enter right atrium.

-- 4. Ensure catheter tip has not entered the heart or no longer lies parallel to vessel wall by performing an x-ray exam or other method in compliance with hospital/institutional protocol.
-If catheter position has changed, immediately re-evaluate. - 5.
+For femoral vein approach, catheter should be advanced into vessel so catheter tip lies parallel to vessel wall and does not enter right atrium. - Ensure catheter tip has not entered the heart or no longer lies parallel to vessel wall by performing an x-ray exam or other method in compliance with hospital/institutional protocol.
+If catheter position has changed, immediately re-evaluate. - 6.
 Practitioners must be aware of the potential for entrapment of guidewire by any implanted device in circulatory system (i.e., vena cava filters, stents).
 Review patient's history before catheterization procedure to assess for possible implants.
 Care should be taken regarding length of guidewire inserted.
-It is recommended that if patient has a circulatory system implant, catheter procedure be done under direct visualization to minimize the risk of guidewire entrapment. - 6.
-Choose appropriate sized catheter for size of vessel to be cannulated. - 7.
-Catheter tip must be located in central circulation when administering > 10% glucose solution, total parenteral nutrition, continuous vesicant therapy, infusates with pH less than 5 or greater than 9, and infusates with an osmolality above 600 mOsm/L, or any medication known to be irritating to vessels proximal to the vena cava. - 8.
-Do not leave open needles or uncapped, unclamped catheters in central venous puncture site.
-Air embolism can occur with these practices. - 9.
-Use only securely tightened Luer-Lock connections with any Central Venous Access Device (CVAD) to guard against inadvertent disconnect. - 10.
-Use Luer-Lock connectors to help guard against air embolism and blood loss. - 11.
+It is recommended that if patient has a circulatory system implant, catheter procedure be done under direct visualization to minimize the risk of guidewire entrapment.

+- 7. Choose appropriate sized catheter for size of vessel to be cannulated. - 8.
+Catheter tip must be located in central circulation when administering > 10% glucose solution, total parenteral nutrition, continuous vesicant therapy, infusates with pH less than 5 or greater than 9, and infusates with an osmolality above 600 mOsm/L, or any medication known to be irritating to vessels proximal to the vena cava. - Do not leave open needles or uncapped, unclamped catheters in central venous puncture site.
+Air embolism can occur with these practices. - 10.
+Use only securely tightened Luer-Lock connections with any Venous Access Device (VAD) to guard against inadvertent disconnect. - 11.
+Use Luer-Lock connectors to help guard against air embolism and blood loss. - 12.
 Pulsatile flow is usually an indicator of inadvertent arterial puncture.